ScaleChain/scalechain/data/docs/layer.md

 ## Transaction
 The ScaleChain transaction layer.
 Implements signing a raw transaction, verifying a signed transaction.
 Also implements transaction memory pool.

+## Chain
+The chain layer is responsible for maintaining the best block chain.
+It knows how to update the best block, move transactions from/to blocks and the mempool upon block reorganization.

 ## Storage
 The storage layer.
 Knows how to store blocks and transactions.
 It knows how to search blocks by hash or transactions by hash.